-Kel-Suu lies inside a restricted border zone along the frontier with China, and you cannot enter without a border-zone permit.
-This is not optional and cannot be bought at the checkpoint on the day.
+Kel-Suu lies inside a restricted border zone along the frontier with China.
+The permit is not optional, cannot be bought at the checkpoint on the day, and is checked — with your passport — at the border-zone control post on the way in.

-- Apply 2-4 weeks in advance — processing is not instant
+- Apply 2-4 weeks ahead — processing is not instant

-- Arrange it through a tour operator or CBT Naryn, who submit the application on your behalf
+- Go through a tour operator or CBT Naryn, who submit the application for you

-- You must provide passport details (and sometimes a passport scan) for every traveller
+- Provide passport details (sometimes a scan) for every traveler in the group

-Because you need an operator or CBT to sort the permit anyway, most travellers book the whole Kel-Suu trip — permit, 4×4 and yurt camp — as a package.
-Do not turn up in Naryn expecting to go the next morning.
+Since an operator or CBT has to handle the paperwork anyway, most travelers book the whole thing — permit, 4×4, and yurt camp — as one package, and that is our recommendation too.
+What you should not do is turn up in Naryn expecting to leave the next morning.
+The paperwork does not care about your schedule.

-The window is short.
-Kel-Suu is only accessible from mid-June to September, when the high tracks are clear of snow and the yurt camps are set up.
-July and August are the most reliable for weather, but at 3,500 m it can be cold, windy and snowy even in midsummer, so pack proper layers — see our Kyrgyzstan packing list.
-Outside this window the route is snowbound and the camps are gone.
-Fit it into the wider seasons with our best time to visit Kyrgyzstan guide.
+The window is mid-June to September.
+Outside it, the tracks are snowbound and the yurt camps are packed away.
+July and August are the most reliable months, but reliability is relative up here: at 3,500 m it can be cold, windy, and snowing in any month you can name, so bring real layers — our Kyrgyzstan packing list covers what actually belongs in the bag.
+To line Kel-Suu up with the rest of a route, start with the best time to visit Kyrgyzstan.

-The route via Naryn and the Kok-Kiya valley
+The Drive: Naryn, At-Bashy, and the Kok-Kiya Valley

-Naryn, the regional capital on the old Silk Road, is the staging post.
-From there the route runs south through At-Bashy and into the remote Kok-Kiya valley on rough, unpaved tracks that demand a proper 4×4 — this is roughly 5-7 hours of driving to reach the yurt camps, depending on conditions and river crossings.
+Naryn, the regional capital on the old Silk Road, is the staging post — stock up on cash, snacks, and anything you forgot here, because it is the last town of any size you will see.
+From there the route runs south through At-Bashy and into the remote Kok-Kiya valley on rough, unpaved tracks that demand a genuine 4×4 and a driver who knows the river crossings — roughly 5-7 hours to the yurt camps depending on conditions.
+Early-season trips can lose an hour or more to swollen rivers; late-season ones gain it back on firmer ground.

-This is high, empty, treeless country: rolling summer pasture (jailoo), grazing yaks and horses, and almost no permanent settlement.
-There is no fuel, no shops and no mobile signal for much of the way, which is another reason to travel with an experienced driver and operator.
+This is high, empty, treeless country: rolling jailoo pasture, grazing yaks and horses, and almost no permanent settlement.
+There is no fuel, no shop, and no mobile signal for much of the way — which is not a flaw in the trip but the substance of it, and one more reason to travel with an experienced operator rather than a rented Prado and optimism.

 | Item | Approx cost (2026) | Notes |